ioccc-src/winner/1989/jar.1/README.md

 As a last resort the `jar.1.sh` script provided simulates writing the raw binary of the .o file to the terminal.

-Abuse of the rules winners usually result in a change of the rules.
+Abuse of the rules winning entry usually result in a change of the rules.
 Starting in 1990, compiling entries must result an regular file which can be executed.